apache/airflow/README.md

 By default, we should not upper-bound dependencies for providers, however each provider's maintainer might decide to add additional limits (and justify them with comment)

+## Support for providers

+Providers released by the community have limitation of a minimum supported version of Airflow.
+The minimum version of Airflow is the `MINOR` version (2.1, 2.2 etc.) indicating that the providers might use features that appeared in this release.
+The default support timespan for the minimum version of Airflow (there could be justified exceptions) is that we increase the minimum Airflow version, when 12 months passed since the first release for the MINOR version of Airflow.

+For example this means that by default we upgrade the minimum version of Airflow supported by providers to 2.2.0 in the first Provider's release after 21st of May 2022 (21st of May 2021 is the date when the first `PATCHLEVEL` of 2.1 (2.1.0) has been released.

 ## Contributing